przemwo/js-blog-project/pages/2019-05-25-gently-introduction-to-react-hooks-part-2/index.md

 }
 ```

+The class component works as expected.

-It's time to rewrite the class component into a functional one.
-Let's start where we finished in the [previous part] (https://dev.to/przemwo/gently-introduction-to-react-hooks-part-1-1a47).
+It's time to rewrite it into a functional component.
+Let's start where we finished in the [previous part](http://frontendnotes.net/gently-introduction-to-react-hooks-part-1/).

-Next copy the new elements from the class component and remove references to `this` and add the missing` const`.
+Grab the final example of the functional component.
+Next copy the new elements from the class component.
+Dont' forget to remove references to `this` and add the missing` const`.

 Our functional component at this stage should look like this: